-In the world of ideas, Prof Mahbubani has spoken and published globally.
-His articles have appeared in a wide range of journals and newspapers, including Foreign Affairs, Foreign Policy, the Washington Quarterly, Survival, American Interest, the National Interest, Time, Newsweek, the Financial Times and New York Times.
+Prof Mahbubani has spoken and published globally.
+His articles have appeared in a wide range of publications, including Foreign Affairs, Foreign Policy, Washington Quarterly, Survival, American Interest, National Interest, Time, Newsweek, Financial Times and New York Times.
 He has also been profiled in the Economist and in Time Magazine.
-He is the author of Can Asians Think? (published and translated in Singapore, Canada, US, Mexico, India, China Myanmar, Turkey and Malaysia), Beyond The Age Of Innocence: Rebuilding Trust between America and the World (published and translated in the US and China), and The New Asian Hemisphere: The Irresistible Shift of Global Power to the East (published and translated in the US, France, Germany, the Netherlands, Egypt, China, Korea, Japan, Indonesia, Italy, Taiwan and Vietnam).
-His latest books are The Great Convergence: Asia, The West and the Logic of One World (published and translated in the US, the Netherlands and China) and Can Singapore Survive.
-The Great Convergence was selected by the Financial Times as one of the best books of 2013 and long listed for the 2014 Lionel Gelber Prize.
-More information on his writings can be found on www.mahbubani.net.
+He is the author of Can Asians Think?, Beyond The Age Of Innocence, The New Asian Hemisphere, The Great Convergence, Can Singapore Survive, and co-author of The ASEAN Miracle.
+His books have been read and translated widely.
+The Great Convergence was selected by the Financial Times as one of the best books of 2013.

 Prof Mahbubani was awarded the President’s Scholarship in 1967.
 He graduated with a First Class honours degree in Philosophy from the University of Singapore in 1971.
 From Dalhousie University, Canada, he received a Masters degree in Philosophy in 1976 and an honorary doctorate in 1995.
 He spent a year as a fellow at the Center for International Affairs at Harvard University from 1991 to 1992.

-He was conferred The Public Administration Medal (Gold) by the Singapore Government in 1998.
+Prof Mahbubani was conferred the Public Administration Medal (Gold) by the Singapore Government in 1998.
 The Foreign Policy Association Medal was awarded to him in New York in June 2004 with the following opening words in the citation: “A gifted diplomat, a student of history and philosophy, a provocative writer and an intuitive thinker”.
-He was awarded the Distinguished Arts and Social Sciences Alumni Award by the National University of Singapore in March 2015.
-Prof Mahbubani was also listed as one of the top 100 public intellectuals in the world by Foreign Policy and Prospect magazines in September 2005, and included in the March 2009 Financial Times list of Top 50 individuals (including Obama, Wen Jiabao and Sarkozy) who would shape the debate on the future of capitalism.
-Prof Mahbubani was selected as one of Foreign Policy’s Top Global Thinkers in 2010 and 2011.
+He was listed as one of the top 100 public intellectuals in the world by Foreign Policy and Prospect magazines in September 2005, and included in the March 2009 Financial Times list of Top 50 individuals who would shape the debate on the future of capitalism.
+He was selected as one of Foreign Policy’s Top Global Thinkers in 2010 and 2011.
 In 2011, he was described as “the muse of the Asian century”.
-Most recently, he was selected by British current affairs magazine, Prospect, as one of the top 50 world thinkers for 2014.
+Most recently, he was selected by Prospect magazine as one of the top 50 world thinkers for 2014.